 Diagnostic Science Laboratories

-The application of science and technology are essential for the identification and understanding of the materials from which artefacts are made, as well as for the causes and prevention of deterioration.
-The significance and role scientists play within an interdisciplinary team is an important concept in this field.
+The application of science and technology is essential for the identification and understanding of the materials from which artefacts are made, as well as for the causes and prevention of deterioration.
+The significance and the role of scientists within an interdisciplinary team are an important concept in this field.

-Stemming from its national responsibility and expertise, the Diagnostic Science Laboratories are also involved in consultancy, education, lecturing and academic research supervision.
+Stemming from their national responsibility and expertise, the Diagnostic Science Laboratories are also involved in consultancy, education, lecturing, and academic research supervision.

 The Diagnostic Science Laboratories’ setup is also available for private clients, both cultural heritage-related and in industry.